aws-samples/aws-analytics-reference-architecture/core/README.md

 # How to use the construct

-In your CDK app, from the _dataplatform-notebook_ construct import the `DataPlatformNotebook` Class, and the `StudioUserDefinition` interface.
+In your CDK app, from the _dataplatform_ construct import the `DataPlatform` Class, and the `DataPlatformProps` interface.

-The `DataPlatformNotebook` is used to create a new construct and its constructor expects the following:
+The `DataPlatform` is used to create a new construct and its constructor expects the following:

 ```
-studioName: <the name of the EMR Studio>
-authMode: SSO, IAM_AUTH or IAM_FED
-emrVCNamespace: 'dept1nc'
 eksAdminRoleArn: <ARN of EKS admin role>
-acmCertificateArn: <ARN of ACM certificate>
 ```

-_**For the time being only SSO is supported in the construct**_
+To create a notebook data platform supported by EMR Studio, you should use the object instantiated from `DataPlatform` Class and call the method `addNotebookPlatform`, the method expects two arguments:
+* `notebookPlatformName` which is the name of the stack in CDK
+* `dataPlatformNotebookProps` which defines the properties of the stack, you can import the `DataPlatformNotebookProp` from the `DataPlatformNotebook` construct to define the properties of the Studio.

+To add user to the notebook dataplaform created above you should use the method `addUsersNotebookPlatform` from the object instantiated  from `DataPlatform` Class
+The method expects two arguments:
+* The name of the `notebookPlatformName` as provided in the `addNotebookPlatform`
-The `StudioUserDefinition` interface define a user to be added to the studio and expects the following:
+* A user list as defined in the prop `StudioUserDefinition` interface define a user to be added to the studio and expects the following:

 ```
 mappingIdentityName: <identity name as it appears in SSO>